amiramokhtar/Hotel-booking/README.md

-# Compesion btween bookings at city and resort hotels
+ Comparison between bookings at city and resort hotels